im-aditya-rathi/ReactJs-frontend/README.md

 8. '/application' =>	see applicants detail page

 9. '/*'           =>  !!!
 ERROR !!!
-(url other then these will show ERROR)
+(putting url other then these urls will show ERROR)

 ###################################################